4 Day Cartagena Itinerary: Attractions + Activities For A First Visit

 Bookable from 10 am to 10 pm (2 hour slots).

-Price Per Person: 650,000 pesos; $150 USD per person:
+Price Per Person: 650,000 pesos; $150 USD per person.

 Ever since a trip to Guatemala years back, where we discovered Ron Zapaca, we’ve loved exploring the different Caribbean rums as we travel.
-Cartagena is a brilliant spot to enjoy a rum tasting experience, and what better than to do this on your last night?

 You will likely want a break after the fortress tour and any last minute shopping.